Peters Colony

 Dear Peters Colony Historical Society Members and Friends,

-Our meeting on Monday, April 13, 2026 will begin at 6:30 p.m. at the Carrollton Public Library at Josey Ranch Lake, 1700 Keller Springs Road, Carrollton, TX 75006 in the small Environmental meeting room at the back of the library.
-PLEASE NOTE THAT ALL OUR MEETINGS THROUGH MAY 2026 WILL BE IN THE SMALL MEETING ROOM.
+Our meeting on Monday, May 11, 2026 will begin at 6:30 p.m. at the Carrollton Public Library at Josey Ranch Lake, 1700 Keller Springs Road, Carrollton, TX 75006 in the small Environmental meeting room at the back of the library.
+PLEASE NOTE THAT WE WILL BE IN THE SMALL ROOM AGAIN FOR THIS MONTH’S MEETING.

 Richard Monroe